Marathon organisers invest heavily in ‘intelligent’ testing

-• The organisers of six of the world’s most prestigious marathon races are spending a six-figure sum on an ‘intelligent’, targeted anti-doping programme.
+• The Abbott World Marathon Majors, which groups six of the world’s best-known races, says the lucrative rewards on offer in road racing make it especially vulnerable to doping.

-• The lucrative rewards on offer in road racing make it especially vulnerable to doping.
+• There have been a number of high-profile doping cases involving road running over the past few years.

 The Abbott World Marathon Majors, which groups six of the world’s best-known races, says the lucrative rewards on offer in road racing make it especially vulnerable to doping.